APP 1: Management of personal information

-APP 7 generally applies only to private sector organisations; however, it can apply to the Australian Government agencies named in the The right of any person to access documents held by government agencies, except documents excluded by legislation.
-Act 1982 (Cth) (sch 2) and its regulations.
+APP 7 generally applies only to private sector organisations; however, it can apply to the Australian Government agencies named in the Freedom of Information Act 1982 (Cth) (sch 2) and its regulations.

-There are also exceptions to the An order made by the Supreme Court of Victoria or the High Court of Australia prohibiting a body from acting outside its authority.
-See also jurisdiction; prerogative writ; ultra vires. on direct marketing in APP 7, such as where the direct marketing is necessary for an entity to fulfil its obligations under a government An agreement that the law will enforce..
+There are also exceptions to the prohibition on direct marketing in APP 7, such as where the direct marketing is necessary for an entity to fulfil its obligations under a government contract.

 Where other laws apply that contain specific provisions regarding direct marketing (such as the Spam Act 2003 (Cth) and the Do Not Call Register Act 2006 (Cth)), these provisions displace the more general rules in APP 7.